sevanetrebchenko/sevanetrebchenko.github.io/posts/better_cpp_syntax_highlighting.md

-I created this blog to have a place to discuss my solutions for interesting problems I encounter while working on my personal projects.
+I created this blog to have a place to discuss interesting problems I encounter while working on my personal projects.
 Many of these projects, particularly those focused on computer graphics, are written in C++.

 One problem I wanted to tackle was syntax highlighting, as I often use code snippets in my explanations and wanted them to be easily readable.
 Initially, I integrated [PrismJS](https://prismjs.com/) - a popular library for syntax highlighting in browsers - into my Markdown renderer.
 However, I quickly discovered that PrismJS struggles with properly highlighting C++ code.

-This post outlines my process for developing a more robust C++ syntax highlighting solution for browsers.

-## Syntax highlighting with PrismJS
-PrismJS breaks the source code into tokens based on a set of predefined grammar rules specific to each language.
-These rules are essentially regular expressions that identify different types of elements in the code, such as keywords, strings, numbers, comments, etc.
-Once the source code is parsed into tokens, each token is tagged with a set of CSS classes that are then used to apply styling.

-However, syntax highlighting for C++ requires more context.
-Consider the following example, which showcases a variety of C++20 features, including macros, templates, concepts, overloaded operators, user-defined classes with static members, enums, and nested namespaces (to name a few).
+Consider the following example, which showcases a variety of C++20 features I commonly use.
-Syntax highlighting is done exclusively by PrismJS:
+Syntax highlighting is handled exclusively by PrismJS:
 ```cpp line-numbers:{enabled}
 #include <stdexcept> // std::runtime_error, std::out_of_range
 #include <vector> // std::vector